Guy Thwaites: Honours

 In 2018 he was elected a Fellow of the Academy of Medical Sciences in the UK.
 He holds honorary professorship at the MRC Clinical Trial Units at University College London.
 In 2021 he was appointed a Member of the Order of the British Empire (MBE) for services to public health.

+In 2023 he received the Commemorative Medal "For the People's Health" from Vietnam's Ministry of Health, and in 2025 he received a Certificate of Merit from the Chair of the Ho Chi Minh City People's Committee, recognising contributions to health in Vietnam.

+In 2026, he was awarded the Vietnam Prime Minister's Certificate of Merit for contributions to healthcare in Vietnam.